moorepants/learn-multibody-dynamics/loads.rst

    bodies
 2. any internal contact and body (distance) forces between any two points in a rigid body
-3. contact forces between bodies rolling without slipping on each other which is a special case of 1.
+3. contact forces between bodies rolling without slipping on each other

 In the next chapter, we will see how the use of generalized coordinates relieve us from having to specify any noncontributing forces.